AgalmicVentures/Werk/README.md

 A `CommandAction` helper class allows a `Command` to be run whenever an `Action` is needed, opening up many opportunities for connecting components.

+### Console
+Consoles allow users to connect to a real time run and enter commands.
+Currently the only available console is the `IpcConsoleServer` and `IpcConsoleClient` pair which send commands over an IPC queue.
+The client application is built as `bin/build/IpcConsoleClient`.

 <a name="framework"></a>
 # Framework
 Althought Werk does not force the use of any particular threading model or set